check-spelling/check-spelling-docs/Accepting-Suggestions.md

 ## Preformatted commit (v0.0.22+)

-As of [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22), in GitHub Job Summaries, you should also see:
+As of [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22), in **GitHub Job Summaries** (if you're used to interacting with check-spelling via a comment, the comment will include a link to the `📝 job summary`), you should also see:

 `To accept ✔️ these unrecognized words as correct, you could apply this commit`